 Overview:The Mental Illness Research, Education, and Clinical Center (MIRECC) of the New York/New Jersey Veterans Healthcare Network is accepting applications from psychiatrists for a 2-year Advanced Fellowship Program in Mental Illness Research and Treatment.
 The fellowship program aims to train psychiatrists to become leading recovery-oriented clinical researchers with a focus on serious mental illness.
 Our mission is to pursue a discovery-to-recovery approach for serious mental illness by determining causes, identifying predictors, and developing treatments that overcome barriers and enable recovery.

 Program Description:The Fellows’ primary appointment will be at the James J. Peters VA Medical Center (JJPVAMC) in the Bronx, NY, with a secondary appointment at the affiliate Icahn School of Medicine at Mount Sinai in Manhattan, NY.
 Training opportunities will reside in the research, clinical, and educational programs at both institutions.
 Fellows devote approximately 75% of their time to research activities, research-related clinical activities, and educational activities, and 25% to developing advanced clinical skills in direct patient care.
 Fellows can spend the majority of research time developing their own line of work.
+In collaboration with their mentors, Fellows will develop and implement a research project, publish and present findings, participate in grant writing, and utilize the latest technology for educational activities and clinical service delivery.
+Fellows can apply for small grants of up to $10,000 to collect pilot data through our internal pilot funding program.
 Individualized, mentored research and clinical training are combined with a state-of-the-art educational curriculum that emphasizes research methods, statistics, epidemiology, mental health systems, quality improvement methods, education, and service delivery.
 VA Fellowship sites are linked electronically for didactic, academic, and research efforts.
-Our interdisciplinary program aims to train physicians to become outstanding clinical researchers in high priority areas of mental health.
-In collaboration with their mentors, Fellows will develop and implement a research project, publish and present findings, participate in grant writing, and utilize the latest technology for educational activities and clinical service delivery.
+Our interdisciplinary program aims to train psychiatrists to become outstanding clinical researchers in high priority areas of mental health.

-COVID-19 & Telework: Telework is available although this is not a fully virtual position.
+Telework: Telework is available although this is not a fully virtual position.
 Fellows must live within commuting distance to the Bronx, NY.
-We have adapted training activities to be conducted remotely, when possible, and will collaborate with fellows so that they can safely meet their training needs.
+We have adapted training activities to be conducted remotely, when possible, and will collaborate with fellows so that they can meet their training needs.

-Start Day: The start day is flexible and will usually begin between July 1st and October 1st, 2023.
+Start Day: The start day is flexible and will begin between July 1st and October 1st, 2025.

 Eligibility: MD applicants must have completed ACGME-accredited training, be board eligible or board certified, and have an active, unrestricted U.S. license to practice.
 International medical graduates must also have a current visa and an ECFMG certificate that is valid indefinitely.
 Applicants on a J-1 visa must also have current ECFMG sponsorship.